 - Those that obtain a Fail have the opportunity to resubmit once, with the deadline for doing so being March 30th of their third year.

 - After resubmitting, the paper will be evaluated and the grade will be either changed to a Pass or it remains a Fail.
 A student who does not obtain a Pass will normally be required to withdraw from the program.
-Like all academic decisions, this decision would be subject to the School of Graduate Studies’ academic appeal process.
+Like all academic decisions, this decision would be subject to the School of Graduate Studies and Postdoctoral Affairs’ academic appeal process.

 1. Ph.D.
 Thesis Seminars (ECON-999)